Azure/bicep-types-az/generated/desktopvirtualization/microsoft.desktopvirtualization/2021-04-01-preview/types.md

 * **description**: string: Description of Workspace.
 * **friendlyName**: string: Friendly name of Workspace.
 * **objectId**: string (ReadOnly): ObjectId of Workspace. (internal use)
-* **publicNetworkAccess**: 'Disabled' | 'Enabled': Enabled allows this resource to be accessed from both public and private networks, Disabled allows this resource to only be accessed via private endpoints.
+* **publicNetworkAccess**: 'Disabled' | 'Enabled': Enabled allows this resource to be accessed from both public and private networks, Disabled allows this resource to only be accessed via private endpoints

-## Dictionary<string,String>
+## ResourceModelWithAllowedPropertySetTags
 ### Properties
 ### Additional Properties
 * **Additional Properties Type**: string